SethY8s/portflio2/README.md

 This is just the basic run down, again I highly recommend you checkout rammcodes version for better instructions and a blank template.

-Notiable changes added to mine fork include, about me page, animated gifs, and modified components.
+Notiable changes added to my fork include, about me page, animated gifs, and modified components.